Out of that corner and onto the dance floor as Dirty Dancing returns!

 Tantalising new choreography ensures dynamic dance drives the production of Dirty Dancing currently thrilling audiences at Milton Keynes Theatre.

 This smash hit adaptation of the classic coming-of-age film is full of even more sizzling hot moves than the last time it visited the new city.
-The irresistible combination of heart pounding music and provocative dancing is guaranteed to set pulses racing during the show’s three week stay.
+(I was lucky enough to see – and learn – some of the the most iconic steps at this year’s Dirty Dancing press launch).
+The irresistible combination of pounding music and provocative dancing is guaranteed to set pulses racing during the show’s three-week stay.

 Eleanor Bergstein’s timeless tale is set in the summer of 1963 at the Kellerman’s resort.
-Here, daddy’s girl Frances “Baby” Houseman, a naïve 17-year-old, falls for handsome, bad-boy dance instructor Johnny Castle.
-We follow Baby as she experiences the overwhelming rush of first love, in a script which is also peppered with issues of class, family, loyalty and standing up for what is right.
+Here, daddy’s girl Frances “Baby” Houseman, a naive seventeen-year-old, falls for handsome, bad-boy dance instructor Johnny Castle.
+We follow Baby as she experiences the overwhelming rush of first love, in a script that is also peppered with issues of class, family, loyalty and standing up for what is right.

 Bored by her parents’ staid vacation activities, Baby sets off to explore the grounds.
 When she stumbles upon the staff living quarters, she encounters a secret underworld of young men and women who spend all their free time getting down and dirty with risqué dance routines.
 Instantly mesmerised by Johnny, she is drawn into his escapades and finds herself volunteering to fill in as his dance partner when Penny is otherwise engaged.

-Every single character throws some shapes on-stage, resulting in a spectrum of hilarious, touching, tender and romantic moments.
+Every single character throws some shapes onstage in this production of Dirty Dancing, resulting in a spectrum of hilarious, touching, tender and romantic moments.
 Heir to the resort, Neil Kellerman (Alexander Wolfe) is comically uncoordinated, yet declares “I have to say it, I’m the catch of the county” to a bemused Baby.
 Jessie-Lou Yates raises even more laughs as Baby’s prim older sister Lisa with her unique performance (‘Hula Hana’) at the resort’s talent contest.
 It certainly takes real talent to warble and gesticulate that badly!
-And Baby’s parents, Dr. Jake Houseman (James Coombes) and Mrs Marjorie Houseman (Julia J. Nagle) prove romance is still alive as they reminisce while rediscovering their rhythm.
+And Baby’s parents, Dr Jake Houseman (James Coombes) and Mrs Marjorie Houseman (Julia J. Nagle) prove romance is still alive as they reminisce while rediscovering their rhythm.

-Still, it is the sultry, sensuous, up-close-and-personal dance style of the rebellious teens and the magnetic attraction between Baby and Johnny that truly gives audiences the time of their lives.
+Still, it is the sultry, sensuous, up-close-and-personal dance style of the rebellious teens and the magnetic attraction between Baby and Johnny that truly gives Dirty Dancing audiences the time of their lives.

 Together, Roseanna and Gareth are exceptionally watchable.
 He is a strong dance partner and, when Roseanna’s Baby becomes feistier, the duo are utterly convincing as Johnny and Baby begin to enjoy dancing and flirting with each other.

 This is a high-energy, infectiously joyous show.
 Perfect for a big girly night out but equally enjoyable as an entertaining evening with the other half, or your mum.
-So uplifting it will put a spring in your step and a song in your heart (and the silly humour will put a smile on your face too).
+So uplifting it will put a spring in your step and a song in your heart.
+The silly humour will put a smile on your face too.

 This review is also featured on Total MK.